MarinaSolovyeva/MarinaSolovyeva/README.md

 ### Hi there 👋

-I'm Marina 💻, Java developer in CheckRewards.
+I'm Marina 💻, Java developer.

 #### 📫 How to reach me: